 - or -

-If your admin has enabled the Incremental PDTs Labs feature and if your dialect supports them, you can create incremental PDTs in your project.
-An incremental PDT is a persistent derived table (PDT) that Looker builds incrementally by appending fresh data to the table, instead of rebuilding the table in its entirety.
+You can create incremental PDTs in your project if your dialect supports them.
+An incremental PDT is a persistent derived table (PDT) that Looker builds by appending fresh data to the table, instead of rebuilding the table in its entirety.
 See the Incremental PDTs documentation page for more information.

 increment_key parameter specifies the time period for which fresh data should be queried and appended to the aggregate table.
 The

 increment_offset parameter is an optional parameter you can use if you want to rebuild the table for previous time periods at the same time that fresh data is appended to the table.
 The

 increment_offset parameter defines the number of previous time periods that will be rebuilt when appending data to an incremental PDT.